 Randy Stein.
-Mr. Stein will serve as a member of our Board upon the completion of the Spin-Off.
+Mr. Stein was elected as a member of our Board in connection with the Spin-Off.
 Mr. Stein is a self-employed tax, accounting, and general business consultant, having retired from PricewaterhouseCoopers LLP in 2000.
 Mr. Stein was employed for 20 years with PricewaterhouseCoopers LLP, most recently as principal in charge of the Denver, Colorado tax practice.